databrary/presentations/nyu-data-science-reproducibility-16/README.md

 # README

-This repository contains files associated with a draft talk for NYU Center for Data Science workshop on reproducibility.
+This repository contains files associated with a talk presented at a [symposium](https://reproduciblescience.org/nyu/events/reproducibility-symposium-2016/) on reproducible science held on Tuesday, May 3, 2016.

 The files were prepared in [RStudio](http://rstudio.com), version 0.99.893.